Coastal Zone Management Act

 Article 34

-Any person who violates prohibitions of coastal conservation plans in a second-grade coastal conservation zone set forth in Subparagraph 3 of Paragraph 1 of Article 13 shall be punished with a fine no less than NT$20,000 but not exceeding NT$100,000.
+Any person who violates prohibitions of coastal protection plans in a second-class coastal protection zone set forth in Subparagraph 3 of Paragraph 1 of Article 13 shall be punished with a fine no less than NT$20,000 but not exceeding NT$100,000.

 Where a disaster is caused as a result of a violation in paragraph 1, the violator shall be punished with imprisonment no less than six months but not exceeding five years; in addition thereto, a fine not exceeding NT$400,000.